na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 `The User` - You, {{user}}
 `The AI` - GPT

-• Claude understands these terms too.
+• Claude understands these terms as well.

-**ST Macroses:**
+**ST Macros:**
-{{char}} and {{user}} are SillyTavern's macroses that will be replaced on send with the Character name and your Persona name.
+In SillyTavern, `{{char}}` and `{{user}}` are placeholders within the frontend that automatically fill in with the name of the chosen character and the name of your persona when you send messages.

 %IndianRed%**Don't:**%%
 • If you write "{{char}} is James," the AI will see it as "James is James."
-• Don't use '**You**' to address the AI of the User.
-Write character card definitions in the 3rd person ONLY!
+• Don't use '**You**' to address the AI or the User.
+You should build character card definitions in the 3rd person ONLY!

 !!! note
-	**Tip:** I strongly recommend you avoid using {{char}} macros inside your instructions, or the whole narrative will be centered around a single character; they will appear out of nowhere and {{user}} will not be able to leave {{char}} behind.
-Furthermore, some cards are settings, not characters.
+	**Tip:** I recommend not relying too much on {{char}} macros in your instructions.
+Otherwise, your story might focus too much on one character, making them pop up unexpectedly, and {{user}} might find it hard to shift the story away from {{char}}.
+Also, keep in mind that some cards are settings, not characters.

-	You should use {{char}} only in card definitions and only if you are not sure about your character's name.
+	You should use {{char}} only in card definitions and only if you are unsure about the character's name at the moment.
 #
 - - -
 ### Resources
 ##### Visual Studio Code
-I'd recommend you to [Download Visual Studio Code](https://code.visualstudio.com/download) for card and prompt editing and select the Markdown language on new text file creation.
-It's just a convenient text editor for me, but you can use whatever else you want, like Wordpad, Word, Obsidian, or just edit straight in SillyTavern.
+I recommend downloading [Visual Studio Code](https://code.visualstudio.com/download) for editing your character cards and prompts.
+When creating a new text file, simply select 'Markdown' as the language for optimal formatting.
+Visual Studio Code is a handy editor that I personally find convenient.
+However, feel free to choose any other text editor you're comfortable with – be it Wordpad, Microsoft Word, Obsidian, or even editing directly within SillyTavern.

-Don't forget to enable `Word Wrap`:
+Make sure to enable `Word Wrap`:
 View > Word Wrap (or press `Alt+Z`)

 ##### Example Characters Made with JED